| | HEJ, HU ISSN 1418-7108 Manuscript no.: ANM-981030-A

 (e.g. piecewise from ).

-We use the standard Sobolev spaces (cf. e.g., [7])
+We use the standard Sobolev spaces (cf. e.g., [7]) and equipped with the norm and the scalar product ,

 and the space

-Next, we define the space with
+Next, we define the space

 where